jjfumero/jjfumero.github.io/_posts/2025-02-07-babylon-tornadovm.md

 learn new APIs.
 From my view, if these new interfaces are part of the JDK, then it will be easier to adopt these types of technologies.

 #### Code Generation of Structure Programming Languages:
 Code generation in TornadoVM is tricky, and for the OpenCL C backend, especially tricky.
 Going to low-level details, TornadoVM generates code from  the Low-Tier in Graal IR, an unstructured flow IR [5].
 The challenge here is to generate a structured OpenCL C kernel from an unstructured flow graph.
 Thus, it is sometimes difficult to generate correct code.
-A better target, and an easy target,  for TornadoVM is CUDA PTX, and SPIR-V, instead of OpenCL C. However, not all vendors (NVIDIA GPUs for example), allow to run SPIR-V for OpenCL.
+A better target, and an easier target,  for TornadoVM is CUDA PTX, and SPIR-V, instead of OpenCL C. However, not all vendors (NVIDIA GPUs for example), allow to run SPIR-V for OpenCL.
 Since Babylon generates OpenCL C code from a close-to-an-AST form, it will be easier to generate correct OpenCL C code.

 #### Maintenance Support:
 The fact that TornadoVM offers more backends and support for more devices also comes